 Last goats living on UK coastal site culled by National Trust

-National Trust said they made the ‘difficult decision’ to cull the goats on Brean Down due to tuberculosis (TB)
+National Trust said it made the ‘difficult decision’ to cull the goats on Brean Down due to tuberculosis (TB)

-The goats, regularly seen scaling the dramatic cliffs in Brean Down in Somerset, were put down after developing tuberculosis, the charity said.
+The goats, regularly seen scaling the dramatic cliffs in Brean Down in Somerset, were put down due to poor health including tuberculosis (TB), the charity told the BBC.

 National Trust South West said health concerns had been raised due to the goats’ “restricted gene pool”, before tests showed they had TB.

-A spokesperson told website Burnham-On-Sea.com the charity only undertook wildlife management “when absolutely essential”.
+A spokesperson told the BBC the charity only undertook wildlife management “when absolutely essential”.
+The Independent has also approached National Trust.

 “This raised significant welfare issues including poor health as a result of the restricted gene pool.
 Tests confirmed they were also carrying TB.
 Unfortunately, the goats have had to be culled.